xfengnefx/hprc-sample-selection/yr1.md

 Auxiliary - previous sequencing project (`prevSeqProj.txt`)

-The above mentioned files and some reformatted ones are available in the `input` folder, except for the vcfs.
+The above mentioned files and some reformatted ones are available in the `input` folder, except for the vcf files.

 ## Pipeline output